A BAY OF CULTURE

 In running this event, the Business Chamber is aiming to make Batemans Bay a sculpture destination, putting the town, on the National Sculpture Trail, thereby increasing visitor numbers to the region, at a time of year that it is traditionally quiet.
 August and September are beautiful months on the South Coast, and it has so much to offer visitors, including the famous Clyde River Oysters.

-The inaugural event in 2017, far exceeded all expectations.
-To encourage a standard of excellence from sculptors nationally and internationally, the acquisitive prize money has increased to $50,000.
+To encourage a standard of excellence from sculptors nationally and internationally, the acquisitive prize money is $50,000.
 A world class Sculpture Trail is in the making…….